Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Introduction

-Regarding efficiency, \citet{godambe09} developed an optimal estimator within a class of design-unbiased estimating functions by assuming non-random sampling weights. \citet{pfe99}, \citet{pferffermann09}, and \citet{kim13} proposed more efficient estimators by replacing the sampling weights with smoothed ones. \citet{morikawa22} advanced the semiparametric theory in settings with informative sampling by treating the sampling weight as a random variable.
-This study seeks to build upon the work of \citet{morikawa22}, introducing semiparametric efficient estimators tailored for situations with nonresponse.
-We present adaptive estimators designed to reach the semiparametric lower bound in three different settings, as shown in Figure \ref{fig:1}.
-Although our model necessitates the specification of both response and outcome regression models, we alleviate potential misspecification pitfalls by proposing multiple-robust estimators to effectively mitigate potential biases arising from model misspecification.
+In terms of efficiency, \citet{godambe09} developed an optimal estimator within a class of design-unbiased estimating functions, assuming non-random sampling weights.
+Subsequent advancements by \citet{pfe99}, \citet{pferffermann09}, and \citet{kim13} have yielded more efficient estimators through smoothing the sampling weights.
+Our study builds upon the semiparametric framework for informative sampling developed by \citep{morikawa22}, which assumes a Poisson sampling mechanism and independent and identically distributed observations from the superpopulation model \citep{robins94,rotnitzky1997analysis}.
+Under these same assumptions, we introduce semiparametric efficient estimators specifically designed for scenarios involving nonresponse.
+We present adaptive estimators that achieve the semiparametric lower bound across various settings, as illustrated in Figure \ref{fig:1}.
+Although our approach requires specifying both response and outcome regression models, we employ multiple-robust estimators to effectively mitigate potential biases arising from model misspecification.

-Recent advancements in data integration by \citet{chatterjee2016}, \citet{kundu19}, and \citet{zhang2020generalized} incorporate both individual internal data and summary statistics such as the means and variances of covariates and outcome variables from external data sources.
-Furthermore, \citet{hu2022paradoxes} identified the efficiency bound in the data integration setup and introduced adaptive estimators that can attain the lower bound.
-By capitalizing on the ideas of \citet{hu2022paradoxes}, we derive the optimal estimators under informative sampling when summary statistics from the external data are available.
+Furthermore, recent developments in data integration by \citet{chatterjee2016}, \citet{kundu19}, and \citet{zhang2020generalized} have combined individual internal data with summary statistics from external sources, such as means and variances of covariates and outcome variables.
+Drawing on the results of Hu et al. (2022), who identified the efficiency bound in data integration settings, we derive optimal estimators under informative sampling in cases where external summary statistics are available.